apache/ignite-3/modules/transactions/README.md

 Then values are removed from indexes on step 2, they are written as tombstones to avoid read inconsistency and should be cleaned up after tx finish.

-TODO: tx example flow with enabled index(es)
+TODO IGNITE-15087: tx example flow with enabled index(es)

 # Failover handling
 Failover protocol is similar to Ignite 2 with a main difference: until tx is sure it can commit or rollback, it holds